appclacks/mirabelle/site/mirabelle/content/howto/configuration/_index.md

  ;; The "real time" streams configuration.
  ;; The directories parameter is a list of directories containing streams definitions ;; The actions parameter can be used to define custom actions which can then ;; be used inside streams.
-Check this section of the documentation for more ;; information:
+Check the "On Disk queue" section of the ;; documentation for more information.
  :stream {:directories ["/usr/lib/mirabelle/streams/"]
           :actions {}}